1952 Mexican general election: Campaign

 The 1952 campaign season saw the model of political advertising aimed at praising the virtues of a party's candidate adopted.
 It was also the first time in Mexican history that market research was used in a political campaign.

 Among the opposition candidates, Henríquez Guzmán became particularly popular.
 His campaign used a mariachi tune composed for him by Manuel Ramos Trujillo to promote his candidacy.
 Though this use of campaign jingles was condemned by critics who saw it as taking away the seriousness of politics, the success of the song throughout many regions of the country led to widespread adoption of this and other marketing techniques in future campaigns.

-The alleged role of the family of former President Lázaro Cárdenas regarding this election has been widely commented: Amalia Solórzano and Cuauhtémoc Cárdenas -respectively the wife and son of the former President- reportedly supported Henríquez Guzmán's candidacy, while Dámaso Cárdenas (brother of Lázaro and then-governor of Michoacán) emphatically campaigned in favour of Ruiz Cortines; Lázaro himself was rumoured to be a sympathizer of Henríquez Guzmán, although officially he supported Ruiz Cortines -albeit in a rather discreet manner-.
+The alleged role of the family of Lázaro Cárdenas (president in 1934–1940) in this election has been widely commented: Amalia Solórzano and Cuauhtémoc Cárdenas — respectively the wife and son of the former president — reportedly supported Henríquez Guzmán's candidacy, while Dámaso Cárdenas (brother of Lázaro and governor of Michoacán at the time) emphatically campaigned in favour of Ruiz Cortines; Lázaro himself was rumoured to be a sympathizer of Henríquez Guzmán, although officially he supported Ruiz Cortines, albeit in a rather discreet manner.

-The former governor of Baja California Sur, Francisco José Múgica (by then estranged from the PRI) made some statements during the campaign accusing Ruiz Cortines of having collaborated with the Americans during the 1914 US occupation of Veracruz.
+Former Governor of Baja California Sur Francisco José Múgica (by then estranged from the PRI) made some statements during the campaign accusing Ruiz Cortines of having collaborated with the invaders during the 1914 US occupation of Veracruz.
 Ruiz Cortines denied the accusations and claimed that at the time he was in Mexico City in service of the Revolution under the command of Alfredo Robles Domínguez and Heriberto Jara Corona.
 Later in the campaign, during a visit to Veracruz on 7 June, the Municipality of Xalapa honoured him with a parchment denying the accusations and naming him a "Patriot and Illustrious Son of Veracruz".